megabyte-labs/gas-station/CONTRIBUTING.md

     state: present
 ```

-If there are dependencies that are specific to a certain OS, then the dependency variable should be titled `{{ androidstudio }}_dependencies_{{ os_family }}`.
+If there are dependencies that are specific to a certain OS, then the dependency variable should be titled `{{ playr }}_dependencies_{{ os_family }}`.
 For Android Studio, a Fedora-specific dependency list should be named `androidstudio_dependencies_fedora`.
 In practice, this would look like:

 ```yaml
 - name: "Ensure {{ app_name }}'s dependencies are installed (Fedora)"